4 Sneaky Signs Your Blood Sugar is Out of Control

 And self-monitoring your blood sugar levels empowers you with knowledge.
 You get tons of really important feedback about how food, exercise, medications and sleep affect your blood sugar numbers.
 This helps you to make changes based on real information and not on guesses.
 I listed several things that cause high blood sugar or low blood sugar in a previous post.

-Are you familiar with these lesser knows symptoms of high and low blood sugar ?
+Are you familiar with these lesser known symptoms of high and low blood sugar?

 4 Sneaky Signs that Your Blood Sugar is Out of Control